Usbac/wolff/docs/en/language.md

 Language::get('home', 'spanish');
 ```

-That will return the spanish language of home, regardless of the configuration.
+That will return the Spanish language version of 'home', regardless of the configuration.

 ### Getting only one key